 DOGEN’S MANUALS OF ZEN MEDITATION by Carl Bielefeldt.
 This is evidently the only full-length book currently available from one of the best Dogen scholars around.
 Bielefeldt is one of the few Dogen scholars I ever heard my teacher Gudo Nishijima say nice things about.
 This book goes into almost ridiculous detail about the origins of his famous piece Fukan Zazengi (Recommending Zazen to All People).

 GOTAMA BUDDHA by Hajime Nakamura.
 Amazon now lists this book, which was published just fourteen years ago, at over $900.
 That’s a ridiculous price and no one should ever buy it for that much.
-I’m sure no one ever will.
-Once they figure that out, the sellers will settle down and it’ll go for a reasonable price.
-When it does, buy it.
+Once it goes back to a normal price, I highly recommend it.
 This is probably the most reliable book you’ll ever find about the man who started it all, our good friend Mr. Buddha.
 It’s not an easy read, but Nakamura is extremely thorough and his scholarship is first rate.
 Also recommended by the same author Gotama Buddha Vol. 2

 THE HISTORICAL BUDDHA by H.W.
 Schumann.
 This is almost as good as Nakamura’s book but much shorter and easier to read.
 Plus it still sells for a reasonable price.
 Another historical overview of the guy who started it all.

 FUNDAMENTAL WISDOM OF THE MIDDLE WAY by Gudo Wafu Nishijima (with Brad Warner).
 Nishijima Roshi spent the last years of his life attempting to produce the definitive English translation of Nagarjuna’s 2nd Century CE classic Fundamental Wisdom of the Middle Way.
 I helped him turn his idiosyncratic prose into standard English.
-I do not know if this is the definitive Nagarjuna translation, but I do believe it is an extremely worthwhile and valuable book on its own.
-I wish I’d been able to convince Nishijima to issue it as his reflections on Nagarjuna rather than as a translation.
+I do not claim that this is the definitive translation of Nagarjuna’s masterwork.
+It is certainly nothing like the standard translations.
+Even so, I do believe it is an extremely worthwhile and valuable book on its own.
+I wish I’d been able to convince Nishijima to issue it as his reflections on Nagarjuna’s work rather than as a translation of it.
 If he would have, the book would not have taken the highly undeserved and ridiculously over-emotional critical beating it did.
-Scholars can be very nasty and extraordinarily petty.
+Buddhist scholars can be very nasty and extraordinarily petty, including the authors of other Nagarjuna translations.
+Sad!

 HARDCORE ZEN The book that started my career had its origins as a website, which has long ago disappeared, and as a kind of long letter to my then 14 year old nephew Ben.
 Wisdom Publications heavily edited my original prose, making me sound like a raging punk teenager at times.
 But it’s still OK.
 It’s a basic overview of Dogen-style Zen Buddhism.
 Everybody seems to love the chapter on the Heart Sutra.